414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 The definition of Haskell's `allocate()` seems to be [here](https://gitlab.haskell.org/ghc/ghc/-/blob/master/rts/sm/Storage.c#L1088), and looking at the hotpath, it would appear to be quite fast.

-This is somewhat guesswork, but, while I have worked on Haskell codebases where garbage collection was taking upto 10% of the runtime[^2], allocation itself has never shown up on one of my profiles[^3].
+This is somewhat anecdotal evidence, but, while I have worked on Haskell codebases where garbage collection was taking upto 10% of the runtime[^2], allocation itself has never shown up on one of my profiles[^3].

 ### Is std::function slow?